motus-engineering/zephyr-app/README.md

 ## Compile and run unit tests locally (posix build)
 In a VSCode container bash terminal, run the following:
 * `west unit`

+This runs a script that calls the Zephyr test tool, `twister`, to run all app unit tests including code coverage results.

 ## Code formatting
 ### Automatic code formatting tool